Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 		```

     - Recall, `fd` is a file descriptor pointing to the file to be read. `buf` is a buffer where the read content will be stored, and `cnt` is the number of bytes to read from the file.
+	- You can change the buffer size at compilation.
+When you compile the C source code, the -D option will set a preprocessor macro.
+    - Compile your code like this, e.g. with buffer size of 42:

+        `cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 get_next_line.c get_next_line_utils.c`

+    - Then, the `BUFFER_SIZE` macro is given the value '42', and it can be used in your program.
+            - A `BUFFER_SIZE` of `1` means that you're reading in a file `1` byte at a time, which is very inefficient but can be useful for
+              testing your program.
+            - A `BUFFER_SIZE` of `10000000` means you're reading in the file `10000000` bytes at a time, which might be faster but
+              will use a lot more memory.

 	- When we compile our program with `-D BUFFER_SIZE=42`, this would mean that `read()` will read in chunks of `42` bytes at a time from the file, until it reaches the end of the file.

 3. 🔹 **Defining the default in the `get_next_line.h` file**